Where does nature conservation happen? Why there? And what difference does it make?

-I am currently working on land acquisitions for conservation, with projects in the U.S., Chile, and Colombia.
+My current research focuses on land acquisitions for conservation, with projects in the U.S., Colombia, and Chile.
 Past work examined the effectiveness of protected areas, indigenous lands, biosphere reserves, payments for environmental services, certification, and supply-chain instruments.
 I conducted empirical research in more than 20 countries in Latin America, Asia, Europe, and the Middle East.

 Prior to joining the faculty at Boston University, I completed a Postdoc at Stanford University with Eric Lambin.
-I received my PhD from the University of Michigan in 2014, where I worked with Arun Agrawal.
+I received my PhD from the University of Michigan, where I worked with Arun Agrawal.
 My research has been supported by the National Science Foundation, the Gordon and Betty Moore Foundation, and the Rights and Resources Initiative, among others.

 I work in English, French, Spanish, and German, and learned Portuguese, Arabic, and Chinese for field research.
 When I take time off, I like to attract artists to nature and celebrate exceptional places.